50+ Common (& Not So Common) Literary Devices for 2024

 Fingernail marks scratched in blood…

 Not all foreshadowing is creepy, but they all warn or indicate something is coming in the future.
-You could say that foreshadowing is like the opposite of a flashback.
+You could say that foreshadowing is the opposite of a flashback.

 Example of Foreshadowing

 The classic Harper Lee novel, To Kill a Mockingbird, is peppered with foreshadowing examples throughout the story.
-In fact, the last twist in this tale is the very first line of the book: “When he was nearly thirteen my brother Jem got his arm badly broken at the elbow.”
+In fact, the last twist in this tale is the very first line of the book:

-(Of course, by the time you get to the end of the book, you’ve probably forgotten all about the first line.
+Of course, by the time you get to the end of the book, you’ve probably forgotten all about the first line.

 7. Hyperbole